 11 min to complete

 In a previous lesson, we explained how to create a sample Java application that executes a few basic CQL statements with a ScyllaDB cluster using the Java driver.
 After the code was deployed, we found that mutants murdered several citizens because the code was too static and not scalable.
 Changes must be made for Division 3 to protect people better by building highly-scalable and performing applications to monitor mutants.
-In this lesson, we will explore how we can optimize the existing Java code with prepared statements.
+In this lesson, we will explore optimizing the existing Java code with prepared statements.

 What Are Prepared Statements?

 Prepared statements will enable developers at Division 3 to optimize our applications, so they run more efficiently.
 Most or all of the Cassandra compatible drivers support prepared statements.
 With that in mind, what you learn here can benefit you regardless of the programming language used.
-A prepared statement is a query that is parsed by ScyllaDB and then saved for later use.
+A prepared statement is a query parsed by ScyllaDB and then saved for later use.
 One of the valuable benefits is that you can continue to reuse that query and modify variables in the query to match variables such as names, addresses, and locations.
 Let’s dive a little deeper to see how it works.

 When asked to prepare a CQL statement, a client library will send a CQL statement to ScyllaDB.
 ScyllaDB will then create a unique fingerprint for that CQL statement by MD5 hashing the CQL statement.
-ScyllaDB will use this hash to check its query cache to see if it has already cached that CQL statement.
-If ScyllaDB had seen that CQL statement, it will send back a reference to that cached CQL statement.
-If ScyllaDB does not have that unique query hash in its cache, it will then proceed to parse the query and insert the parsed output into its cache.
+ScyllaDB will use this hash to check its query cache to see if it has cached that CQL statement.
+If ScyllaDB had seen that CQL statement, it would send back a reference to that cached CQL statement.
+If ScyllaDB does not have that unique query hash in its cache, it will proceed to parse the query and insert the parsed output into its cache.

 The client will then be able to send an execute request specifying the statement id and providing the (bound) variables, as we will see next.